RobertMartinis/DIP_IT-Docs/docs/documentation-of-features-and-settings/featureprocessing.md

 The **Exclusion List** removes user-specified m/z values from the feature list.

-Use **Upload** to select a `.csv` or `.xlsx` file containing m/z values to remove.
+Use **Upload** to select a `.csv` or `.xlsx` file containing m/z values to remove as the first column.
 This can be useful for excluding known contaminants, calibration peaks, background ions, or unwanted features.

 The exclusion list is applied as a filter.
 If the exclusion list is removed or disabled, the excluded features can be restored.